Facebook is big. As the largest social network in the world, it has more than 1.23 billion active users, 62% of whom log in on a daily basis.

 How Can You Market on Facebook?

-Facebook has three tools that can be used by anyone.
-Each of these options has its own purpose, and can be combined for greater reach.
+Facebook has three tools (pages, ads, and groups) that can be used by anyone.
+Each of these options has its own purpose, and they can be combined for greater reach.

 While profiles require a mutual relationship between friends, pages can be liked by anyone, without a requirement for the page creator to accept a fan.
-They also don’t have the same restriction on the number of friends/fans they can have, unlike profiles (which are limited to 5,000 friends).
+They also don’t have a restriction on the number of friends/fans they can have (unlike profiles, which are limited to 5,000 friends).

-Advantages: They’re free and easy to set up.
+Advantages: Pages are free and easy to set up.

-Disadvantages: Can be hard to get a foothold and build a fan base.
+Disadvantages: It can be hard to get a foothold and build a fan base with a page.

 Facebook offers a fantastic targeted advertising platform.
-You can create ads targeted at specific geographic areas, age groups, and even things like college major.
-Facebook also lets users like ads or close ads they don’t like, meaning that Facebook is constantly delivering better-targeted ads to their users.
+You can create ads targeted at specific geographic areas, ages, education levels, and even the types of devices used for browsing.
+Facebook also lets users close ads they don’t like and “Like” a page right beneath an advertisement:

-Disadvantages: Can get expensive, depending on your goals.
+Disadvantages: Ads can get expensive, depending on your goals.

-Facebook groups are similar to discussion forums but with additional features similar to what pages and profiles have (like a Wall).
+Facebook groups are similar to discussion forums, but with additional features that pages and profiles have (like a wall).
 You can create groups related to your industry or product offerings as a way to reach out to potential customers.